rade-milovic-devtech/clean-architecture-csharp-greenfield-project-sample/README.md

-# Online Theather
+# Online Theater

 This is a sample software implementation which demonstrates how to apply the clean architecture in a greenfield project using .NET technologies and C# programming language.

 ## Requirements:

-The online theather system contains the following core business
+The online theater system is interested in the following information:
-entities:

 * Customer
   * name